-Prerequisite: Prior instrumental study; 8th Grade Band
+Full Year - 5 Credits Offered in Grade 9 Prereguisite: Prior instrumental study; 8th Grade Band

-Ninth Grade Band is designed to give students the opportunity to perform standard band literature, practice self-discipline, enhance intellectual abilities, and develop their musical skills.
+Ninth Grade Band is designed to give students the opportunity to perform standard band literature, practice selfdiscipline, enhance intellectual abilities, and develop their musical skills.
 Basic musical aspects, such as rhythm, technique and note reading, are emphasized through an exploration of works from different cultures and periods, from the baroque era through contemporary styles.
 They will develop self-awareness and learn how to self-evaluate through the higher-level warm-ups and grade appropriate literature along with weekly small group lessons.
 This course meets the Visual and Performing Arts credit requirement for graduation.